 Martin Scorsese Joins Black Forest Labs as Adviser

 Martin Scorsese signed on last year as a partner and adviser to Black Forest Labs, according to The New York Times, and appears in a company video using the companys storyboarding tool FLUX to generate images for preproduction, per Black Forest Labs and Variety.
 Scorsese is quoted saying he is "interested in the intersection of technology and storytelling," in a statement provided to The New York Times.
 The Art Directors Guild Local 800 issued a public rebuke calling the endorsement "a betrayal of the collaborative nature of cinema," Deadline reports, and other industry figures voiced concern about job displacement and training-data provenance, as reported by the BBC and Deadline.
-Industry context: similar adoptions of generative image and video tools have repeatedly produced labor pushback and copyright disputes in creative industries.
+Similar adoptions of generative image and video tools have repeatedly produced labor pushback and copyright disputes in creative industries.

 What happened